Area codes 615 and 629

-Area codes 615 and 629 are area codes in Tennessee serving Nashville (Davidson County) and the 12 surrounding counties.
-615 is the main area code, while 629 is an overlay covering the same area that began service in 2014.
-Murfreesboro, Franklin, Brentwood, Gallatin, Hendersonville, and Lebanon are other major cities in the 615/629 service territory.
+Area codes 615 and 629 are area codes in Tennessee serving Nashville (Davidson County) and the twelve surrounding counties.
+615 is the parent area code, created in 1954, while 629 was added to the 615 numbering plan area in formation of an overlay complex in 2015.
+Other major cities in the service area are Murfreesboro, Franklin, Brentwood, Gallatin, Hendersonville, and Lebanon.